-Method Sign-Up Instructions Email instructions Each student and employee is issued a college email College Website http://kc.edu Alertus Emergency System Download Alertus app onto phone
+Method Sign-Up Instructions Email instructions Each student and employee is issued a college email Alertus Emergency System Download Alertus app onto phone K effering College Wensite https://kc.edu/campus-resources/weather-emergency- announcements/

 Testing & Documentation

 The College tests its emergency response and evacuation procedures at least once a year.
 The tests may be announced or unannounced.
 Also, at various times the Emergency Management Team will meet to train and test and evaluate the College's emergency response plan.